nikita2060/nikita2060/README.md

 ## I'm a Computer Science and Engineering Student

 - 👨‍💻 I’m starting journey of Machine Learning after doing few projects in Python.
-- 📚 I’m currently learning Pandas.
+- 📚 In my free time, I solve problems in GeeksforGeeks and Hackerrank.
 - 💪🏼 Future Goals: Learn and Grow with technology.
 - ⚡ Fun fact: I love to dance and paint.